Grassy Creek (Elkin Creek tributary)

-Grassy Creek is a 4.62 mi long 2nd order tributary to Elkin Creek in Wilkes and Surry Counties, North Carolina.
+Grassy Creek is a 4.62 mi long 2nd order tributary to Elkin Creek in Wilkes and Surry counties, North Carolina, United States.

 Course

 Grassy Creek rises about 0.25 miles northwest of State Road in Wilkes County, North Carolina.
 Grassy Creek then takes a southerly course bending into Surry County and back into Wilkes County to join Elkin Creek at about 2 miles northwest of Elkin, North Carolina.

 Watershed

 Grassy Creek drains 4.13 sqmi of area, receives about 50.1 in/year of precipitation, has a wetness index of 378.99, and is about 48% forested.